 Sequential Imagery, Comics and Storyboarding

-Explore the potential of sequential storytelling as applied to a personal narrative.
+Spend half of the day exploring the potential of sequential storytelling as applied to a personal narrative.
 Students will be required to produce a 3-5 page comic book which relates to a personal experience, but can be re-imagined as science fiction, noir, gothic, superhero, horror, memoir or another genre.
 Students may also take a more straightforward approach if they choose.
 Class will focus on developing unique and personal means of expression as well as technique and appropriate style.
 Participation in class critiques and discussions will be an essential part of the class.

 Required text: “Drawing Words & Writing Pictures” by Jessica Able & Matt Madden available on Amazon or at Richmond’s Velocity Comics.